ajinkyampophale/got-api/README.md

     Or you can change the default options in index.js file.

-  3. Start mongodb server and run "npm run dev" or "node index.js" command.
+  3. Start mongodb server.
+You can optionally import the sample dataset located in sample-dataset folder using battle.json file.

-  4. That's it now you will have the application running on specified port you can test using postman.
+  4. That's it now run "npm run dev" or "node index.js" command and you will have the application running on specified port you can test using postman.

 Build With: